 Having independent health care insurance from one’s home country may be prudent for the first few months in Taiwan until benefits with the school are fully activated.

-In recent years, Taiwan's official retirement age has risen from 60 to 65 years of age.
-While schools have a strong preference for hiring candidates between the ages of 20 - 40, there are opportunities for ESL teachers up to age 50 but they are not easy to find.
+In recent years, Taiwan’s official retirement age has risen from 60 to 65 years of age.
+While schools have a strong preference for hiring candidates between the ages of 20 - 40, there are opportunities for ESL teachers up to age 50 but they are not as easy to find.

 Mobile phones are relatively inexpensive to purchase in Taiwan and require use of a SIM (Subscriber Identity Module) card.
 The SIM card can be reloaded by use of calling cards, which are available everywhere.
 The purchase of a SIM card usually requires one to two pieces of identification, one of which must be a valid alien residence card (ARC).
 International calling cards can be purchased at reasonable rates and are also readily accessible.
 Public telephones (coin or card operated) can be found throughout cities in Taiwan.
 Mobile phone data plans are quite affordable in Taiwan.

-American restaurants/cafes are becoming a common part of the landscape in Taiwan with many to choose from, including:
+American restaurants/cafés are becoming a common part of the landscape in Taiwan with many to choose from, including:

-The introduction of Costco (similar to Sam's Club) to Taiwan has been a great addition for Western shoppers.
+The introduction of Costco (similar to Sam’s Club) to Taiwan has been a great addition for Western shoppers.
 Nabisco and Frito-Lay, among other popular brands, have found their way into local grocery stores, as well as Western chocolate and ice cream.
-Coffee is becoming readily available and popular as the numerous Starbucks locations in Taipei would indicate.
+Coffee is now widely available and popular as the numerous Starbucks locations in Taipei would indicate.
 While import foods are still quite expensive, many items can be found in major grocery chain stores and hypermarkets.
-Taking a modest supply of one's favorite foods is not uncommon among foreigners.
+Taking a modest supply of one’s favorite foods is not uncommon among foreigners.

 Taxis are generally a cheap way to travel, especially when traveling with a friend.
 If you choose to travel by taxi, here are a few tips to keep in mind: